 - Butt-Monkey: Life just seems to want to make Walpurga suffer, emotionally.

-- Crying Wolf: So as to not be abandoned in a forest, tried to a tree, Reiji tells Walpurga that she's cursed to suffer a Fate Worse than Death if she separates too far from him.
+- Crying Wolf: So as to not be abandoned in a forest, tied to a tree, Reiji tells Walpurga that she's cursed to suffer a Fate Worse than Death if she separates too far from him.
 While he does later admit this was a desperate self-serving lie, it destroys his credibility, so she doesn't believe him later when he's saying something much more implausible, and it jumps up to bite both of them.

 - Fanservice: Lots of it.